 - Option 1: Emergency Dispatch offers energy and standby payments to nonresidential customers that reduce net load during program events triggered based on energy emergency alerts issued by a California balancing authority.
 Eligible technologies include combustion resources, subject to emergency proclamation, and clean, non-combustion resources. - ii.
 Option 2: Market-Integrated Demand Response Incremental Capacity Pilot offers a capacity payment based on demonstrated capacity by California Independent System Operator (California ISO) dispatched proxy demand resources that is incremental to existing resource adequacy commitments. - iii.
 Option 3: Market-Aware Storage Virtual Power Plant (VPP) Pilot offers a capacity payment for behind-the-meter storage VPPs based on demonstrated capacity.
 Program events are triggered based on day-ahead California ISO energy market prices exceeding a specified price threshold, but the VPP capacity is not actually bid into the energy market.
-An energy incentive is available for VPPs that respond to a day-of emergency. - iv.
-Option 4: Emergency Load Flexibility VPP Pilot offers capacity-based compensation for load reduction capacity committed by dispatchable VPPs composed of aggregated smart thermostat-controlled HVAC systems, electric water heaters, electric vehicle supply equipment (EVSE), stationary batteries, and residential "smart panels."
-Program events are triggered based on energy emergency alerts issued by a California balancing authority.
+An energy incentive is available for VPPs that respond to a day-of emergency.

 Participants may select a different incentive option for each load reduction resource enrolled with their provider, as long as each load-reduction resource has dedicated or distinctly identifiable metering.
+A load reduction resource cannot be enrolled in more than one incentive option.
 DSGS providers may limit which incentive options are available to their participants.
 All load reductions that would not have occurred in the absence of the DSGS Program, including those that result in negative load at the utility meter (that is, exports), are eligible for incentives.

-Incentive Options 2, 3, and 4 are pilot incentive pathways intended to test new program designs.
+Incentive Options 2 and 3 are pilot incentive pathways intended to test new program designs.
 The CEC will prepare a report assessing the performance and cost-effectiveness of these pilots.

-POUs outside the California ISO balancing area may develop alternative POU-specific "custom" dispatch requirements and associated performance measurement criteria to those described in Chapters 3-6 if the requirements are suitable to the operations of the applicable balancing authority and contribute to grid reliability within its balancing area.
-The alternative "custom" proposal may also include a different incentive structure, provided the total incentive rate is not higher than the incentives in Chapters 3-6.
+POUs outside the California ISO balancing area may develop alternative POU-specific "custom" dispatch requirements and associated performance measurement criteria to those described in Chapters 3-5 if the requirements are suitable to the operations of the applicable balancing authority and contribute to grid reliability within its balancing area.
+The alternative "custom" proposal may also include a different incentive structure, provided the total incentive rate is not higher than the incentives in Chapters 3-5.
 The POU "custom" proposal may allow the POU itself, third-party providers, or both to participate as DSGS providers.